 Ned N. Fleming, III is one of the founders of our Company and has served as Executive Chairman of the Board since our inception.
-He has served as Managing Partner of SunTx since 2001 and also serves as chairman of the board of directors of Anchor Partners, LLC, Cone Machinery Holdings, LLC and RB Fire United, LLC.
-Mr. Fleming previously served as a member of the board of directors of Big Outdoor Holdings, LLC, Veritex Holdings, Inc., a publicly traded bank holding company, DF&R Restaurants, Inc., a formerly publicly traded restaurant operator, and Spinnaker Industries, Inc., a publicly traded materials manufacturing company.
-Prior to co-founding SunTx in 2001, Mr. Fleming served as a President and Chief Operating Officer of Spinnaker Industries, Inc., in the food and beverage and defense industries.
-Mr. Fleming in Event of Business Administration with distinction from Harvard Business School and a Bachelor of Arts in Political Science from Stanford University.
-As a result of his role with our Company since our inception, Mr. Fleming has significant knowledge of us and our industry, which we believe makes him well-qualified to serve as a director of our Company.
+He has served as Managing Partner of SunTx since 2001 and also serves as chairman of the board of directors of Patrons Holdings, Inc., Anchor Partners, LLC, Cone Machinery Holdings, LLC and RB Fire United, LLC.
+Mr. Fleming previously served as a member of the board of directors of Big Outdoor Holdings, LLC.
+Veritex Holdings, Inc., a publicly traded bank holding company, DF&R Restaurants, Inc., a formerly publicly traded restaurant operator, and Spinnaker Industries, Inc., a publicly traded materials manufacturing company.
+Prior to co-founding SunTx in 2001, Mr. Fleming served as President and Chief Operating Officer of Spinnaker Industries, Inc., as it is 1999.
+Prior to that, Mr. Fleming worked at a Dallas-based private investment firm, where he led acquisitions in the food and beverage and defense industries.
+Mr. Fleming received a Master of Business Administration with distinction from Harvard Business School and a Bachelor of Arts in Political Science from Stanford University.
+As a result of his role with our Company since our inception,

+Mr. Fleming has significant knowledge of us and our industry, which we believe makes him well-qualified to serve as a director of our Company.

-Charles E. Owens is one of the founders of our Company and served as our President and Chief Executive Officer and as a member of our Board from our inception until March 2021, when he transitioned to the role of Vice Chairman of the Board.
+Charles E. Owens is one of the founders of our Company and served as our President and Chief Executive Officer and as a member of our Board from our inception until March 2021, when he transitioned to the role of Vice Chairman of our Board.
 From 1990 until its sale in 1999, Mr. Owens was President and Chief Executive Officer of Superfos Construction U.S., Inc. ("Superfos"), the North American operation of Superfos a/s, a publicly held Danish company.
-During his tenure at Superfos, he oversaw the successful acquisition and integration of approximately 35 companies, leading Superfos to become one of the largest highway construction companies in the United States.
-Prior to 1990, Mr. Owens was President of Couch Construction, Inc., a subsidiary of Superfos headquartered in Dothan, Alabama.
+During his tenure at Superfos, he oversaw the successful acquisition and integration of approximately 35 company, During his tenure at Superfos, he oversaw the successful Dothan, Alabama.
+Mr. Owens was President of Couch Construction, Inc., a subsidiary of Superfos headquartered in Dothan, Alabama.
 Mr. Owens received a Bachelor of Business Administration from Troy University.
 As a result of his role with our Company since our inception, Mr. Owens has significant knowledge of us and our industry, which we believe makes him well-qualified to serve as a director of our Company.

 Fred J. (Jule) Smith, III has served as our President and Chief Executive Officer since April 2021 and as a member of our Board since November 2021.
 Before that, Mr. Smith served as our Chief Operating Officer from October 2020 to March 2021 and as a Senior Vice President of the Company since 2017.
 From 2005 until October 2020, Mr. Smith also served in various management roles for FSC II, LLC, our North Carolina subsidiary ("FSC"), including as its President from 2009 to 2020.
 Before joining FSC, Mr. Smith served as Chief Operating Officer of Fred Smith Construction, Inc. from 2005 to 2009.
 Prior to that, he held various other positions within Fred Smith Construction, Inc. and also served in the supply corps of the U.S. Navy.
 Mr. Smith received a Master of Business Administration and a Bachelor of Arts in History from Wake Forest University.
-We believe that Mr. Smith 's extensive experience in our industry and tenure as a key officer of our Company make him well-qualified to serve as a director of our Company.
+We believe that Mr. Smith's extensive experience in our industry and tenure as a key officer of our Company make him well-qualified to serve as a director of our Company.

-Class II Continuing Directors - Terms Expire in 2026
+Class II Continuing Directors - Terms Expire in 2020